-Due to the rapid technological changes, the Company estimates the net realizable value of inventories for obsolescence and unmarketable items at the reporting date, and then writes down the cost of inventories to net realizable value.
+Due to the rapid technological changes, 3S estimates the net realizable value of inventories for obsolescence and unmarketable items at the reporting date, and then writes down the cost of inventories to net realizable value.
 The net realizable value of the inventory is mainly determined based on the assumptions of future demand within a specific time horizon which might subject to significant fluctuations.
-Please refer to note 6(3) for further description of the valuation of inventories.
+Please refer to note 8 for further description of the valuation of inventories.